- Tracking the end-user journey through ASAPP

 Endpoint Sizing

 The endpoint configured by the customer should provisioned with sufficient scale to receive events at the rate generated by the customer’s ASAPP implementation.
-As a rule of thumb, customers can expect:
+As a rule of thumb, customers can expect:- A voice call will generate on the order of 100 events per issue

 - A text chat will generate on the order of 10 events per issue